Timini Egbuson, Kayode Kasum’s ‘Reel Love’ Set to Premiere this Valentine

 Produced and starred by Timini Egbuson, one of Nollywood’s most sought-after talents, and directed by Kayode Kasum—who has previously worked with Timini on acclaimed projects like Ajosepo, Something Like Gold, Dwindle, and Ponzi, Reel Love reflects the creative harmony between these two filmmakers.
 Both Timini and Kayode have earned recognition for their ability to create stories that resonate deeply with audiences, both in Nigeria and beyond.

-The collaboration between Timini, Kayode, and FilmOne Studios thus bring together a wealth of talent and experience, resulting in a film that is not only emotionally engaging but visually captivating.
+The collaboration between Timini, Kayode, and FilmOne Studios thus brings together a wealth of talent and experience, resulting in a film that is not only emotionally engaging but visually captivating.

 Commenting, Egbuson said, “This project is deeply personal to me, marking an exciting new chapter in my career.
 I’m incredibly proud to bring this story to life with such a talented team.
 Reel Love is more than just a film; it’s an experience that celebrates the complexities of love and how it can flourish in unexpected ways.”